fferflo/einx/docs/source/gettingstarted/overview.rst

 einx allows formulating many tensor operations as concise expressions using few powerful abstractions.
 It is inspired by `einops <https://github.com/arogozhnikov/einops>`_ and `einsum <https://numpy.org/doc/stable/reference/generated/numpy.einsum.html>`_.
-For an introduction to Einstein-notation see
-`this great einops tutorial <https://nbviewer.org/github/arogozhnikov/einops/blob/master/docs/1-einops-basics.ipynb>`_ and a :doc:`comparison with index-based notation </gettingstarted/cheatsheet>`.
+For an introduction to the basics of Einstein-notation see `this great einops tutorial <https://nbviewer.org/github/arogozhnikov/einops/blob/master/docs/1-einops-basics.ipynb>`_ and a :doc:`comparison with index-based notation </gettingstarted/cheatsheet>`.